 - Each group may decide on the format of their presentation (e.g. Microsoft PowerPoint, etc.).
 The content should be both interesting and professional. - Please be sure that your technology/format of choice works in the classroom.
 I recommend testing the presentation in advance of the class session where the group is presenting. - Each group will present in front of the class.
-Each team member is expected to present and will earn a grade partially based upon their individual contribution to the presentation. - The presentation must be no longer than 30 minutes in duration; 5-10 additional minutes will be allocated for Q&A following the presentation. - A hard copy of the presentation must be submitted to the professor at the class session when the group is presenting.
+Each team member is expected to present and will earn a grade partially based upon their individual contribution to the presentation. - Business attire is required for the presentation (i.e., what you would wear to a job interview). - The presentation must be no longer than () minutes in duration; ()-() additional minutes will be allocated for Q&A following the presentation. - A hard copy of the presentation must be submitted to the professor at the class session when the group is presenting.